-Pioneer Square has been around since 1852 and has several stops worth visiting including the waterfall garden, the Klondike Goldrush historical park and the Tlingit Totem Pole or visit Seattle’s oldest skyscraper, on your way up to the 35th-floor speakeasy-style Observatory Bar.
+Pioneer Square has been around since 1852 and has several stops worth visiting, including the waterfall garden, the Klondike Goldrush historical park, the Tlingit Totem Pole or visit Seattle’s oldest skyscraper, on your way up to the 35th-floor speakeasy-style Observatory Bar.

 This is the day where you wake up early and get to it!

-First, stop at opening time (8 AM) Biscuit Bitch for an amazing delicious breakfast and fun experience.
-There will be a line but the line moves quick and it’s worth it.
+First, stop at opening time (8 AM) Biscuit Bitch for an amazingly delicious breakfast and fun experience.
+There will be a line, but the line moves quickly, and it’s worth it.

 The Space Needle